AntonioGA1/MSc-Antonio/README.md

 It compates the exact GBM for European and American options with the European and American option using the Heston model with constant volatility (we set the volatility parameters to be 0).

 ### Comparison table
-It compares both, ADI and LSM method and their computational time.
+It compares both, ADI and LSM methods and their computational time.

 ## Bibliography
  - Heston, S. L. (1993).
 A closed-form solution for options with stochastic volatility with applications to bond and currency options.
 The review of financial studies, 6(2),327–343.